7 best all-inclusive cruise lines in the world (updated for 2026)

 view of interior of Nautilus Club for Kids -

 With some of the largest luxury ships at sea, Explora Journeys affords more space while upholding highly attentive, personalized service—a hallmark of all-inclusive cruises.
 Its all-suite ships also feel more relaxed, while three heated outdoor pools never seem to feel crowded.
-Explora Journeys embraces families and offers myriad kid-friendly amenities to make them feel comfortable.
+Explora Journeys embraces families and offers a myriad of kid-friendly amenities to make them feel comfortable.

 EXPAND YOUR OPTIONS: 12 best family cruise lines for all ages